microsoft/Azure-Analytics-and-AI-Engagement/mediademo/Readme-shell.md

 6. **Select** your desired region.

-	> **Note:** Some services behave differently in different regions and may break some part of the accelerator.
+	> **Note:** Some services behave differently in different regions and may break some part of the setup.
 Choosing one of the following regions is preferable: 		westus2, eastus2, northcentralus, northeurope, southeastasia, australliaeast, centralindia, uksouth, japaneast.

 7. **Click** the 'Review + Create' button.